What We Treat

 In addition to providing excellent care, our dedicate physician-scientists are publishing clinical research on the embolization treatment for AVMs

 In collaboration with neurologists at the Mount Sinai Epilepsy Center, our neurosurgeons are committed to working with families to provide the best care for children with epilepsy.
 With more than 200,000 children diagnosed with epilepsy a year, according to the Epilepsy Foundation, management of spontaneous seizures is essential.
+Read more about pediatric epilepsy surgery.

 At Mount Sinai, we offer medication management for children with this condition, which can sometimes be temporary.
 However, for children with chronic epilepsy, surgical intervention is necessary to prevent permanent damage to the child’s developing brain.
 The surgical treatment involves the removal of the area of the brain responsible for the epilepsy, so that the child can return to his or her normal state of development.
 Additional options for treatment include deep brain stimulation, if the offending area of the brain is near critical language or memory functions.
 Our neurosurgeons can recommend the best treatment option to help a child return to a seizure-free life.
 Ongoing research is being conducted in this area to further knowledge on this innovative treatment.